20 April 2023

 Terminal automation system: what is and how it works

 A terminal automation system is essential to the oil and gas industries.
-It can automate different manual processes in a terminal, specifically around truck loading and unloading, additive blending and control, rail/pipeline/marine operations, tank transfers, documentation, and reporting.
-A good terminal automation system is flexible and works with meter skids, weight scales, and tank gauging systems.
+It can automate different manual processes in a terminal, specifically around truck loading and unloading, additive injection, blending and control of rail/pipeline/marine operations/tank transfers, providing tailored documentation and reporting.
+A good terminal automation system must be flexible and work with meter skids, weight scales, and tank gauging systems.

 On this page we will focus on: